plausible/website/_posts/2021-10-20-how-we-bootstrapped-our-open-source-google-analytics-alternative-to-500k-arr.md

 ---
 layout: post
-title: How we bootstrapped our open source Google Analytics alternative to $500k ARR
+title: How we bootstrapped our Google Analytics alternative to $500k ARR
 description: It took us a year to reach the first $400 MRR and then it took us nine months to go from $400 to $10k MRR.
 Now, ten months after the $10k milestone, we're at $500,000 ARR.